-Ujazdowski Castle Centre for Contemporary Art invites to a meeting with Ferran Barenblit, director of Museu d‘Art Contemporani de Barcelona.
+Ujazdowski Castle Centre for Contemporary Art Warsaw invites to a meeting with Ferran Barenblit, director of Museu d‘Art Contemporani de Barcelona.
 The idea is to discuss the strategies, projects and theoretical background which develop critical institution in the global circulation of art.
-Meeting will be moderated by Piotr RypsonWe would like

 From 2002 to 2008 Barenblit was director of the Centre d’Art Santa Mònica, a space dedicated by the Generalitat de Catalunya to contemporary art.
 During that time, the Centre d’Art Santa Mònica presented projects by national and international artists, such as Martí Anson, Alicia Framis, Christian Jankowski, Dora García, Jiri Kovanda, Maria Nordman, Esther Partegàs and Fernando Sánchez Castillo.

 In 1996–98 and 2000–1, Barenblit was the chief curator of Espai 13, at the Fundació Joan Miró, where he organised some fifteen exhibitions.In 2001 he was also the curator of the exhibition Ironia, held in the temporary exhibition galleries of the Fundació, and dedicated to the radical changes in art since the 1960s.
 From 1994 to 1996, he was assistant curator at The New Museum, New York, where he worked with the director Marcia Tucker.